NexPlayer/Android-SDK/properties.md

 The number of milliseconds (as a negative number) that video is allowed to run ahead of audio before the system waits for audio to catch up.

-For example, -50 means that if the current video time is more than 50msec ahead of the audio time, the current video frame will not be displayed until the audio catches up to the same time stamp.
+For example, -50 means that if the current video time is more than 50 msec ahead of the audio time, the current video frame will not be displayed until the audio catches up to the same time stamp.
 This is used to adjust video and audio synchronization.

-**Type:** integer(should be negative)
+**Type:** integer (should be negative)

 **Unit:** msec (1/1000 sec)